 DIRECTORIES – The second line of defence is to pick up those actively searching (in buying mode) for goods or services.

 The use of paper directories for small business marketing is in rapid decline (Yellow pages anyone!).
 However, online directories are still used by those searching for local goods and services.
 Of course, prospects are most likely to click on a website or Google My Business listing.
-That said, directories do receive clicks and listings are often free or low cost.
+That said, small business directories do receive clicks and listings are often free or low cost.

-There is an increasing number of industry sector-specific directories that offer various (paid) add on services.
+There is an increasing number of industry sector-specific directories that offer various (paid) add on marketing services.
 These sometimes include sales lead generation.